System: System model

 A system comprises multiple views.
 Human-made systems may have such views as concept, analysis, design, implementation, deployment, structure, behavior, input data, and output data views.
 A system model is required to describe and represent all these views.

 Systems architecture

-A systems architecture, using one single integrated model for the description of multiple views, is a kind of system model.
+A systems architecture, using a single integrated model for the description of multiple views, is a kind of system model.

 Subsystem

-A subsystem is a set of elements, which is a system itself, and a component of a larger system.
+A subsystem is a set of elements which is a system itself, and a component of a larger system.
 The IBM Mainframe Job Entry Subsystem family (JES1, JES2, JES3, and their HASP/ASP predecessors) are examples.
 The main elements they have in common are the components that handle input, scheduling, spooling and output; they also have the ability to interact with local and remote operators.

 A subsystem description is a system object that contains information defining the characteristics of an operating environment controlled by the system.
 The data tests are performed to verify the correctness of the individual subsystem configuration data (e.g. MA Length, Static Speed Profile, …) and they are related to a single subsystem in order to test its Specific Application (SA).